 Unlike the Belur – Halebidu temples, it is not an active temple because of the damaged idols in the garbhagrihas.
 It is now maintained by the ASI (Archaeological Survey of India).

-The entrance to the temple complex is on the east side through the Mahadvara (great door), which is a doorway at the center of a pavilion.
-There is a pavilion on either side of the doorway.
+The entrance to the temple complex is through the Mahadvara (great door) located on the east side.
+As you can see from the image, Mahadvara has a doorway with a pavilion on each side.
 Extending these pavilions is the eastern wall of the prakara (a protective wall enclosing the temple).
-Standing inside the left pavilion is a stone slab inscribed with the dates and details of the construction of the temple.
+Erected inside the left pavilion is a stone slab inscribed with the dates and details of the construction of the temple.

 The temple is surrounded by the galleries on the south, west, and north sides.
 Attached to the galleries are 64 mini shrines, which are empty because the invading armies of Malik Kafur destroyed the sculptures and looted the treasures underneath them.